IbcAlpha/IBC/README.md

 Note that IBC creates a log file that records a lot of useful information that can be very helpful in diagnosing users' problems.
 The location of this log file is prominently displayed in the window that appears when you run IBC.
-It is helpful to attach this log file to any problem reports.
+Please attach this log file to any problem reports.

 Contributing
 ------------